Australian company Saint has been instrumental in helping develop a single-layer denim to protect motorcycle riders from abrasion injuries.

 These jeans are just one layer, so of course they are lighter.

 Besides, UHMWP may be stronger than steel, but it also floats.

 The saint black jeans arrived on one of the hottest, most humid and uncomfortable days of a Brisbane summer, so I was somewhat reluctant to put them on and go for a ride.

 However, we Queenslanders are a bit stupid from all this heat, so put them on and headed out for a ride.

 As soon as I slid my legs into the tapered jeans, I was surprised at how cool they felt.
 Not cool in a style way (although hipsters would argue that they are), but cool to the touch.

 The material looks like regular denim on the outside.
 But thanks to the special counsel warp-beam weave (whatever that is), they look like white plastic inside.

 The interior also feels cool like plastic does even on a hot day.

 I didn’t expect that feeling would last once I got out in the summer sun and started riding around in traffic, but I was amazed at how cool they stayed.

-And more importantly, they never get prickly in the heat like most other riding jeans.
+However, they never get prickly in the heat like the Kevlar in most other riding jeans.